grem11n/blog/content/post/redesign.md

 1. Create a static “brief about” on the home page, like the one on the up-to-date site.
 2. Implement a light vs dark theme.
+3. Twitter cards and a pretty link preview in general.
-3. Some minor tweaks.
+4. Some minor tweaks.
 For example, code blocks in the old version had weird line spacing.

 The first thing sounds not that complicated.
 I even started some work there.
 Unfortunately, it didn’t work well on all the screen dimensions.
 And then I didn’t have time to update CSS for it.
 And then I abandoned it :